wstool/wst/README.md

-# Web Server Tester
+# Web Services Tool

-WST (Web Server Tester) is a tool for testing web server and their origins.
+WST (Web Services Tool) is a tool for testing web services.
 It is developed for PHP-FPM testing, but there should be nothing PHP-FPM specific.